mayosuke/reinvent2018-session-materials-crawler/session.md

 ### Session Detail
 <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91697" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91697</a>

+## AIM301-R1 - [REPEAT 1] Deep Learning for Developers: An Introduction, Featuring Samsung SDS
+Artificial intelligence (AI) is rapidly evolving, and much of the advancement is driven by deep learning, a machine learning technique inspired by the inner workings of the human brain.
+In this session, learn what deep learning is and how you can use it in your applications to unlock new and exciting capabilities for your customers and business.
+Also hear from Samsung SDS about how it developed a deep-learning model for cardiac arrhythmia detection using Apache MXNet, an open-source deep-learning framework.
+By the end of the session, you will understand how to leverage deep learning in your applications and get started with it.
+### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ThWdx4h_8aE" frameborder="0" allowfullscreen></iframe>
+### Session Detail
+<a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91099" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91099</a>

 ## AIM302 - Machine Learning at the Edge
 Video-based tools have enabled advancements in computer vision, such as in-vehicle use cases for AI.
 However, it is not always possible to send this data to the cloud to be processed.
 In this session, learn how to train machine learning models using Amazon SageMaker and deploy them to an edge device using AWS Greengrass, enabling you process data quickly at the edge, even when there is no connectivity.
 ### Video